-This will evaluate the jKQL query at 15 minutes past the hour for every hour of everyday.
+This will evaluate the jKQL query at 15 minutes past the hour for every hour of every day.
 The query aggregates the values for the Events for the previous hour, creating a bucket for just that hour.
-Because in the delay between the actual events and having them persisted to datastore, running at 15 minutes after the hour allows for all data for previous hour to be processed.
+Because of the delay between the actual events and having them persisted to datastore, running at 15 minutes after the hour allows for all data for the previous hour to be processed.

-4.8.4Options
+4.8.4 Options